-In brief, here are few steps to selecting the proper suppliers in order to provide the best goods or services at the best prices and in the right time frame for your specific business needs.
+In brief, here are few steps to selecting the proper suppliers in order to provide the best goods or services at the best prices and in the right time frame and location for your specific business needs.
 This process is broken down to a few select categories to assist you in doing so.
 While there are certainly others, this will get you off to a good start.

 Price – A key consideration for choosing suppliers is affordability.
 Competitively priced suppliers are usually the most attractive option.
 Affordability does not always represent the best value for money.
 If the quality of your supplier’s product is subpar, you may incur additional costs for returns and replacements, and risk losing business.
 If you decide to pass poor quality on to your customers, you risk damaging your business reputation.